Limych/ha-jq300/README.md

 > **_Note_**:\
 > Before using the devices you need to connect them to your account through the official app.
 >
-> Only one user can be logged into an account at a time.
+> Only one application can be logged into an account at a time.
 Therefore, each time updated the sensor values from HA, authorization from the official application on your phone will be lost.
 Authorization is restored when you restart the official application.

 We recommend using [the IAQ UK sensor](https://github.com/Limych/ha-iaquk) to evaluate overall air quality.
 Example configuration: